Paxy/xtoys_LS_GW/README.md

 - mqttPassword: \<\<MQTT password\>\>
 - xtoys_topic: xtoys/gw/ (or anything else)

-Special thanks for the help from @denialtek and @AndroSphinx for protocol and code used in this project.
+Special thanks for the help from [denialtek](https://github.com/denialtek) and [AndroSphinx](https://github.com/AndroSphinx) for the protocol and code used in this project.

 Ref: https://github.com/buttplugio/docs.buttplug.io/issues/2